Making and using visual and audio recordings of patients

 Caldicott Guardians are senior people in the NHS, local authority social care, and partner organisations, who are responsible for protecting the confidentiality of patient information, and for enabling appropriate information sharing.

-Further information about disclosures after a patient’s death is set out in paragraphs 70 - 72 of Confidentiality.
+Further information about disclosing information after a patient has died is set out in paragraphs 134-138 of Confidentiality: good practice in handling patient information.

 The provides guidance on managing information about the deceased.